Watch the video or read our step-by-step guide below:

 The aim is for Careers Leaders to use learners' responses to the questionnaire to:

 - Tailor careers activities to individual needs

 - Measure progress of their careers programme over time.

-The questionnaire is administered from the Compass+ platform, with students’ questionnaire responses appended to their individual profiles.
+The questionnaire is administered from the Compass+ platform, with learners’ questionnaire responses appended to their individual learner profiles.